JayesonLS/TandySticks/README.md

 still shows as being connected on the host computer.
 However the joystick values will be locked to dead center.

-Performance varies with individual joysticks.
-During development, two Tandy Deluxe Joysticks were used.
-One joystick performed very well with little jitter.
-The second could not be adjusted to be able to output full left and right with the same adjustment setting.
-The output in the left position was extremely jittery.
-In some Coco games, such as Sailor Main, it was not possible to reliably move both left and right with this joystick.
+The range of analog values output by this adapter match the average values measured across several versions of real Tandy Color Computers.
+Performance can still vary with individual joysticks.
+Some may not output the full range of values and some may produce more jitter than others.
 Cleaning a joystick's potentiometers with contact cleaner may improve performance.
-Alternatively, calibrating the joystick limits in Windows may provide a solution for poorly performing joysticks.

 ![Adaptor and Joysticks](Adaptor1.jpg)